patrick-bedkowski/Generative-Models-for-CERN-Fast-Simulations/README.md

 The directory `notebooks/best_models_py/` contains python `.py` files of models that were described in the thesis.
 There are files:
 - vae-proton-X.py: Variational Autoencoder for proton ZDC
 - gan-proton-X.py: Generative Adversarial Network for proton ZDC
 - sdi-gan-proton-X.py: SDI-GAN Generative Adversarial Network described in [paper](https://arxiv.org/pdf/2207.01561.pdf) for proton ZDC
 - sin-gan-proton-X.py: SDI-GAN expanded by intensity regularization for proton ZDC explained in Section 8 of thesis
 - sin-gan-proton-aux-reg-X.py: SDI-GAN expanded by intensity regularization with auxiliary regressor for proton ZDC
 - sin-gan-joint-aux-reg-X.py: SDI-GAN expanded by intensity regularization with auxiliary regressor for joint model

+Where X denotes the minimal value for the photon sum value in proton dataset or both proton and neutron data for the joint model.

 It also contains `utils.py` containing necessary functions:
 - `get_chanel_masks()`: returns 5 masks described in Figure 6.2 in thesis,